liamray/nexl-js/nexl-adapters/website/Readme.md

 nexl web-site adapter is using a jQuery API ( must be included in web-page )

-Use the following function to access nexl server : module.nexlWebAdapter.evalNexl()
+Use the following function to access nexl server : module.nexlWebAdapter.nexlEval()

-Function definition : evalNexl(params, callback, errorCallback)
+Function definition : nexlEval(params, callback, errorCallback)

 - params is an object which should have the following :
     - nexlServer